alfolio/alfolio.github.io/_posts/2022-09-28-jantar-mantar.md

 #### 5.1 Home & Sign Up Page
 * Created a menu for selecting the yantra user wants to explore.
 * Created icons for selecting the yantra user wants to explore.
-* A SignUp Page opens user selects a yantra.
+* A `sign-up` Page opens user selects a yantra.
-* The home.html page consists of containers, each representing a yantra having a class “product-container”, with reference to login.html
+* The `home.html` page consists of containers, each representing a yantra having a class `product-container`, with reference to `login.html`.
 * The webpage requires one-time signup.
-* The orientation of the login.html page is styled using css.
+* The orientation of the `login.html` page is styled using css.
 * Js script with an event listener is linked to signup element.
 * The event listener sends data using POST request to the google sheet.